loopindex/ckeditor-track-changes/README.md

 * Note that the ICE engine adds markup to the editor content.

 ##Browser Compatibility
 LITE has been tested on Firefox 15+, Chrome 13+ and MSIE 9+.
-Support for MSIE 8 is not guaranteed, altho the current version seems to work on it.
+Support for MSIE 8 is not guaranteed, although the current version seems to work on it.

 ##License